mlhartme/stool/client/documentation.md

 #### SYNOPSIS

-`stool` *global-option*... `remove` *stage-option*... [`-force`] [`-batch`] [`-backstage`]
+`stool` *global-option*... `remove` *stage-option*... [`-stop`] [`-batch`]

 #### Description

-Removes the stage, i.e. deletes the stage directory and the backstage directory and changes the current directory to the parent of the stage directory.
-If that stage has ever been started, the corresponding docker images is removed.
+Removes the stage, i.e. deletes it from the respective server.
+This includes docker images, containers, and log files.
+If the current project it attached to this stage, the attachment is removed as well.

 Reports an error if the stage is up.
-In this case, stop the stage first or invoke with `-autostop`.
+In this case, stop the stage first or invoke with `-stop`.

-Also reports an error if the stage has uncommitted changes.
-In this case, inspect them and either commit or revert them.
-Alternatively, you can disable this check with the `-force` option.

 Before actually removing anything, this command asks if you really want to remove the stage.
 You can suppress this interaction with the `-batch` option.

-If you specify the `-backstage` option, only the backstage directory will be deleted and the stage is removed from Stool's list of stages.
-This is useful to "unimport" a stage, i.e. revert the effect of `stool import`.

 [//]: # (include stageOptions.md)